cosmos/sdk-tutorials/liquidity-module/index.md

     coins: ["10000token", "50000000stake", "1000000000000mytoken"]
 ```

-## Start your blockchain
+## Start Your Blockchain

-Start your blockchain with running the command in your terminal.
+To start your blockchain, run this command in your local terminal:

 ```bash
 starport serve
 ```

-You should see an output similar to this, with different account passphrases.
+You see output similar to this output, but with different account passphrases:

 ```bash

 ```

-## Configure the relayer
+## Configure the Relayer

-The relayer is a software to connect two blockchains.
-Configure it with your endpoints so you can have connection between your blokchain and the testnet.
-After the connection is established, you will be able to send token from one blockchain to the other.
+A relayer is software to connect two blockchains.
+Configure the relayer with your endpoints to create a connection between your blockchain and the testnet.
+After the connection is established, you can send tokens from one blockchain to the other blockchain.

-*Note: If you already used the relayer before, you might want to remove existing relayer config: rm -r $HOME/.relayer/*
+*Note: If you previously used the relayer, follow these steps to remove exiting relayer and Starport configurations:

-*Note: If you already used the relayer before, delete all configuration that you used before rm -r $HOME/.starport/*
+- Remove your existing relayer config:

+    ```bash
+    rm -r $HOME/.relayer/*
+    ```

+- Delete previous configuration files:

+    ```
+    rm -r $HOME/.starport/*
+    ```

 Configure the relayer to create a connection between your local chain and the chain you want to connect to.
-In this example, the chain target will be the Gravity DEX testnet.
+In this example, the chain target is the Gravity DEX testnet.

 ```markdown
 starport relayer configure